Altinn/digdir-chunker/README.md

 # digdir-chunker

-*Work in progress.
-Not yet working «out of the box».*

 This application provides REST API endpoints for converting PDF and other documents to paginated and chunked Markdown.

 The service takes a URL to a document as input and returns a document ID which can be used as a parameter for polling the conversion status and retrieving the converted and chunked document when it has been processed.